tekgeek88/crud-base-project-server-starter-react/README.md

 ## What it is

-The Streamy server is a simple Node.js server setup with the json-server module installed which allows us to use a json object as a database to recieve all of the CRUD operations a traditional API server would have.
+The Streamy server is a simple Node.js server setup with the json-server module installed which allows us to use a json object as a database to receive all of the CRUD operations a traditional API server would have.

 ## Installation